 - What is the prognosis of a torn meniscus?
 Is it possible to prevent a torn meniscus?

 The diagnosis of a knee injury begins with the history and physical examination.
-If there is an acute injury, the health-care professional will want to hear about the mechanism of that injury to help understand the stresses that were placed on the knee.
+If there is an acute injury, the health-care professional will ask about the mechanism of that injury to help understand the stresses that were placed on the knee.
 With chronic knee complaints, the initial injury may not be remembered, but many patients who participate in athletic events or training can pinpoint the specific timing and details of the injury.
 Non-athletes may remember a twist or deep bend at work or doing chores around the house.

 Physical examination often includes palpating the joint for warmth and areas of tenderness, assessing the stability of the ligaments, and testing the range of motion of the knee joint and the power of the quadriceps and hamstring muscles.
 There have been many tests described to assess the internal structures of the knee.
 The McMurray test, named after a British orthopedic surgeon, has been used for more than 100 years to make the clinical diagnosis of a torn meniscus.
 The health-care professional flexes the knee and rotates the tibia while feeling along the joint.
 The test is positive for a potential tear if a click is felt.

-Magnetic resonance imaging (MRI) is the test of choice to confirm the diagnosis of torn meniscus.
+Magnetic resonance imaging (MRI) is the test of choice to confirm the diagnosis of a torn meniscus.
 It is a noninvasive test that can visualize the inner structures of the knee, including the cartilage and ligaments, the surface of the bones, and the muscles and tendons that surround the knee joint.
-One additional benefit of the MRI before surgery is that by knowing the anatomy the surgeon can plan a potential operation and discuss alternatives with the patient.
+One additional benefit of the MRI before surgery is that by knowing the anatomy the surgeon can plan a potential operation and discuss alternative treatments with the patient before the operation begins.